-Finally in November, M&T Bank came through.
+Finally, M&T Bank came through.

 "They just wanted to get our business," McKean says.